 “This is the foreseeable future with climate change,” Whitcomb said.
 “We have to keep our airshed as clean as possible to keep us strong and healthy for when we have these smoke events that are out of our control.
 We need to keep it as clean as possible for as long possible so we have a respite when the smoke finally goes away.”

 This story initially ran in the Sept.
-19 edition of The Aspen Times.
+19 editions of The Aspen Times and Vail Daily.